Common Fears That Scared Kids Have

 Fear Of Death

 Your kid will want to know about death at some point.
-First and foremost, do these 5 things, but try to keep it as light as you can and let them know it’s not something they need to worry about.
+Try to keep it as light as you can and let them know it’s not something they need to worry about.

 - Be forthcoming.
 Don’t tell your kid grandpa went to live on a farm with the other grandpas.